-To specify e-mail settings for the mail server, complete the following steps:
+To specify email settings for the mail server, complete the following steps:

-- Step 1 Choose Administration > System > Settings. - Step 2 In the Settings navigation pane, click Monitoring and then click Email Settings. - Step 3 In the Mail Server text box, enter the hostname or IPV4 address of the outgoing SMTP mail server.
+- Step 1 Select Administration > System > Settings - Step 2 In the left-hand Settings panel, expand Monitoring and then choose Email Settings. - Step 3 In the Mail Server field, enter the hostname or IPV4 address of the outgoing SMTP mail server.
+This information is required to send email notifications for alarms.